ParikshitJ06/ParikshitJ06/README.md

 ---

 ### 🔭 What I’m Working On:
-- **Web Development:** Building dynamic and responsive web applications.
+- **Web Development:** Building dynamic and responsive web applications with a focus on performance and user experience.
-- **Generative AI:** Experimenting with AI models to create innovative solutions.
+- **Generative AI Projects:** Exploring the applications of AI in creative solutions and automation.

 ### 🌱 What I’m Learning:
-- **DevOps:** Mastering CI/CD pipelines, Docker, Kubernetes, and cloud deployment.
+- **DevOps:** Enhancing my skills in CI/CD, Docker, Kubernetes, and cloud deployment.
-- **Java Full Stack Development:** Developing robust and scalable web applications with Java, Spring Boot, and related technologies.
+- **Java Full Stack Development:** Mastering the development of scalable web applications using Java, Spring Boot, and associated technologies.
-- **Generative AI:** Exploring advanced AI techniques to push the boundaries of creativity and automation.
+- **Generative AI:** Continuing to explore AI tools and models like GPT and DALL-E for innovative solutions.

+---

 ### 📫 How to Reach Me:
 - **Email:** [jadhavparikshit0510@gmail.com](mailto:jadhavparikshit0510@gmail.com)